 We recently asked some sailors, on Social Media, about their love for sailing.
-ASA Instructor Doran Cushing, Outbound Sailing, shared his path to sailing.
+ASA Instructor Doran Cushing, Tampa Bay Sailing School, shared his path to sailing.
 His 9 part journey to where he is today as an ASA instructor is mixed with humor and experience but is an example that we all come to sailing by different avenues.

 What does your journey look like?